 • Unlike BPMs, the Waylay engine is not directly wiring the control flow.

-So how exactly does the Waylay engine work?
+So how exactly does the Waylay rules engine work?

 So, you may wonder, how do you work with a rule engine like that?